Code-Institute-Submissions/Trash-Tournaments/README.md

 This section includes areas/sections of code and properties I was unaware of.
 I have also included sources from where I have adapted/changed code used in the projects throughout my course as I figured it was better practice to state as such to avoid any penalizations or copyright violations.

 + Tournaments page / html/CSS - The timeline used the Tournaments page is an adapted version of the timeline used in Code Institute's mini project for [Rosies Resume](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4).
-I have never coded this feature before but felt it would make an effective way to display information about the Tournaments' including time, date and description.
+I have never coded this feature before but felt it would make an effective way to display information about the Tournaments including time, date and description.
 + Player Feedback / html - I wanted to use the quotes section from the [Whiskey Drop](https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4) project and ended up adapting my code to my needs.
 I wanted to display information from players in this way but further along the development process I made the decision to show images on all devices and on the same line but thought it best to include this in my citations.
 + My responsive navbar is an adapted version from Bootstrap [here](https://getbootstrap.com/docs/4.0/components/navbar/).